 Countless legends have grown up in the shadow of these mountains, inspired by religious feelings and by observation of the natural landscape and influenced by the stories told by the balladeers.
 The Dolomites must surely, in the popular imagination, be inhabited by the creatures of fables.

-ENGLISH: The Pale mountais – The Dolomites
+ENGLISH: The Pale mountains – The Dolomites

-The Pale mountais – The Dolomites
+The Pale mountains – The Dolomites

 Once upon a time to the south of the Alps there was a rich and fortunate kingdom.
 Its inhabitants lived a happy and carefree life.
 Except for one, the king’s son who married the daughter of the king of the moon.
 Because the intense silver light of the moon was damaging his eyesight.
 Fearing he would soon be blind, he felt obliged to return to Earth.
 He brought the beautiful daughter of the Moon King with him, as his bride.